K7king/diego-dev-notes/README.md

 ### ActualLRPs

+Components modify ActualLRPs via calls to the BBS API; only the BBS may modify ActualLRLPs directly.
 Diego attempts to keep one ActualLRP running per desired index.
 To ensure this we use the BBS to walk an individual ActualLRP through a state machine.